vaughany/moodle-block_searchthiscourse/readme.md

 * Realtime Quiz
 * Scheduler

-Note that these plugins are on this list only because these are the third party plugins already in use by South Devon College.
-There are many more plugins, we just don't use them all. :)
+> **Note:** These plugins are on this list only because these are the third party plugins already in use by South Devon College, my employer.
+There are many more plugins available which we could search through, we just don't use them all. :)

-If you'd like to request a new plugin be searched by this plugin, [raise an isue on GitHub](https://github.com/vaughany/moodle-block_searchthiscourse/issues) and I will see what I can do.
+If you'd like to request a new plugin be searched by this plugin, [raise an issue on GitHub](https://github.com/vaughany/moodle-block_searchthiscourse/issues) and I will see what I can do.
 Alternatively, fork the repository, fix the problem and submit a pull request.

+## How It Works

+Most of Moodle's content is stored in the database.
+The SearchThisCourse plugin is aware of where the data is stored for each plugin listed above (core and some third-party) and searches those locations.
+The results returned show or summarise the data and provide a link specifically to that location if one exists (not always possible, depending on the plugin, in which case the link gets close), as well as realted links: if a forum post is found to contain the keyword, links to the post and the discussion are provided.

+The SearchThisCourse plugin is aware of hidden resources, and will only show search results from hidden resources if the user has the capability `moodle/course:update` (given to the *Teacher* role as default), and will show these results in the same manner as they appear on your course (usually greyed out).

+Some results (as labelled, above) are only ever shown to Teachers (or more correctly, those with the correct capability) as they may give too much information away (e.g. Feedback answers).

+> **Note:** Data not in the database (for example, the contents of uploaded files, or SCORM resources) cannot be searched for using this block.

 ## Installation